Round Ductwork Installation Tips

 Adding heat runs in a basement may change the airflow in the ductwork going to other rooms.
 Each register should have its own damper that can be accessed for adjustment.
 If those dampers can’t be accessed from below, you’ll want to install them close enough to the register so that you can reach them through the register opening.
 Bob likes 4 x 10-in. boots (not shown)—you can easily fit your hand in them to adjust dampers, and there are more grate cover options for that size.

-Don’t peel off old tape
+Don’t peel off old tape of metal ducting

 If you have to disassemble existing ductwork fittings, there’s no need to peel off the old foil tape first.
 Instead, just score the tape at the seam with a utility knife and remove the screws right through the tape.
 When it comes time to retape, just clean off the dust and apply new tape right over the old.

-Bob’s not a fan of flexible duct
+Bob’s not a fan of flexible heating ductwork

 There’s no question that flexible duct is easier to install than metal ductwork, but consider this: Flexible duct can degrade over time.
 It collects dust and is almost impossible to clean.
 Flexible duct needs to be larger than pipes to allow the same amount of airflow.
 The most common problem Bob has seen: “People get careless and turn corners too sharp, which creates kinks that severely restrict airflow.”

-Assemble the duct like a zipper
+Assemble the metal ducting like a zipper

 When assembling pipe, start at one end and work the seam together like a zipper.
 Use one hand to keep the two edges close and the other to apply downward pressure.
 Use your leg, a workbench or the ground to support the back side of the pipe.
 If you make a mistake and have to dismantle a pipe, slam it down flat on the ground, seam side up.
 It should pop right apart.

-A hole cutter works great in tight spots
+A hole cutter works great in tight spots when replacing ductwork

 Aviator snips work fine to cut holes in a trunk line, but only if there’s enough space.
 If you’re dealing with close quarters and you own a right-angle drill or attachment, you may want to invest in a sheet metal hole cutter.
 Otherwise you might have to take down the trunk line.